 Advice and support are tailored to the individual and their stage of education.
 Records are kept to chart the pathway of each child's career journey.
 The aim is to improve social mobility, overcome barriers and raise aspirations.

 All subject teachers emphasise the importance of succeeding in English and Maths.

 STEM (Science, technology, engineering and mathematics) subject teachers highlight the relevance of STEM subjects to future career paths.
 Career learning is a subject in its own right for KS4 students.
 It is also incorporated within other subjects such as PSHE, English (self-presentation skills) and Maths (i.e. financial planning skills).
 Schemes of work and lesson plans allow for embedded career learning.
 Subject teachers endeavour to understand and promote the hopes and dreams of their students.

 Employers are invited to talk to Year 7-13 pupils on a regular basis in order to bridge the gap between education and the world of work and to broaden students' horizons.
 This is achieved through strong and active links with the community, local business and with professional parents.

 By the age of 16 every student shall have experienced a workplace environment first-hand, doing real work tasks, observing processes and talking toothed staff about their roles.
 Post-16 students continue work experience with a focus on activities aligned to their programme of study.
-Students are encouraged be active participants in the process, with the support of parents and the Careers Lead.
+Students are encouraged be active participants in the process, with the support of parents, Careers Lead and the extensive database provided by Careers South West.
 Adequate preparation aims to make the experience a positive one and to ensure there are opportunities to gain employability skills, an insight into career choices and the necessary self-confidence.

 Students are well-supported to choose appropriate pathways post-16 and by post-18, according to their best interests.
 Encounters with further and higher education will be organised by the school, through close co-operation with parents and carers.